You are getting referrals. You are showing up on social. People are saying amazing things about you in DMs and group threads.

 You can feel it.
 Something is off.
 You send people to your site and then wonder if they actually stayed long enough to see what you do.
 You check your inquiries and they are slower than they should be for how hard you are working everywhere else.

-So let us talk about the signs.
-Because once you see them, you can not unsee them.
+Let's talk about the signs.
+Because once you see them, you cannot unsee them.
 And that is actually a good thing.

 1. Your Website Does Not Sound Like You Anymore